Charlie Suff: Career

 Suff's first episode as Johnny aired on 9 February 2024.
 Suff's debut involved Johnny returning to the soap to help his mother, Linda Carter (Kellie Bright), who has relapsed into alcoholism.
 Suff hinted that Johnny would be returning to the soap with a "bang" and that Johnny has changed and grown since his time away due to no longer being protected by his parents.
 Since his debut, Suff's storylines as Johnny have involved supporting Linda with her alcoholism and other struggles, helping her cover up her killing of Keanu Taylor (Danny Walters) and kissing Callum Highway (Tony Clay).
 Suff also played a key part in an episode which featured a guest appearance from singer Olly Alexander before he represented the United Kingdom in the Eurovision Song Contest 2024.
 Suff said he enjoyed being part of the "The Six" storyline due to working with the female cast members involved, who he called "amazing" and "such titans" of the soap, and because he felt that the storyline showed how Johnny's character was no longer "that little boy".
 Suff also praised Bright for looking out for him and supporting him when he joined the soap, adding, "I quickly felt comfortable on the show and a massive part of that is from her.
 There's that motherly aspect, but day-to-day we're just friends and we giggle all the time!"
 For his role as Johnny, Suff was longlisted for "Best newcomer" at the 2024 Inside Soap Awards.
+In August 2026, it was reported that Suff would be leaving the soap as Johnny, which came after the news that Bright would also be leaving.

 In addition to acting, Suff is also the lead singer of the band Third Face, which he also plays the saxophone and guitar for; the band has released singles and performed at various gigs.